Fellow Research Opportunities

 - UT Southwestern Medical School offers a Physician Scientist Training Program (PSTP), which provides three years of salary and allows highly individualized research training and career development.
 Additional sources of funding include Children's Health℠ Children’s Medical Center and the Department of Clinical Sciences.
 List of Funding - Neonatology Fellowship

-- The University of Texas School of Public Health (UTSPH)/Baylor College of Medicine (BCM) offers a new Multimodal Maternal and Child Health (MCH) Training Program.
+- The University of Texas School of Public Health (UTSPH)/Baylor College of Medicine (BCM) offer a new Multimodal Maternal and Child Health (MCH) Training Program.
 This program covers a portion of the tuition for trainee fellows.
 The UTSPH/BCM Multimodal MCH Training Program has four tracks:

-- The MCH concentration, available to M.P.H. students enrolled in in any of the six campuses of UTSPH (Houston, Dallas, Austin, San Antonio, Brownsville, and El Paso)
+- The MCH concentration, available to M.P.H. students enrolled in any of the six campuses of UTSPH (Houston, Dallas, Austin, San Antonio, Brownsville, and El Paso)